 The beautiful interior of the chapel features a magnificent Casavant organ, seating for 415 people, and stained glass windows which depict the creation story as told in the book of Genesis.
 The Casavant organ has 85 ranks and most of the almost 5,000 pipes are suspended in the center of the chapel from the pinnacle of the chapel ceiling.
 The stained glass windows were designed and crafted by Gabriel Loire of Chartres, France, an artist renowned for his work worldwide.

-Agnes Flanagan Chapel is used regularly for worship services, lectures, concerts, musical performances, and for other events as approved by the Dean of Spiritual Life.
-The offices are is located downstairs.
-For more information on the chapel please contact Dean Mark Duntley.
-If you wish to obtain information about reserving the chapel for an event or a wedding, please contact the Lewis & Clark Campus Events Office (email: firstname.lastname@example.org; phone: 503-768-7235 or 503-768-7109).
+Agnes Flanagan Chapel is used regularly for worship services, lectures, concerts, musical performances, memorials, and for other events.
+The Center for Spiritual Life and the Ombuds Office are located on the lower level.
+If you wish to obtain information about reserving the chapel for an event, please contact the Lewis & Clark Conferences and Events Office (email: email@example.com; phone: 503-768-7235 or 503-768-7109).